alnvdl/alnvdl.github.io/_posts/2023-11-18-a-cloud-based-vs-code-workspace.md

 ## Installing more things
 For some of the software I install (e.g., Go, NodeJS), I prefer to download them directly from their official websites to get the latest versions.

-To do that, I wrote the `create.sh` script, which downloads, checksums and install these toos locally in my `dev` folder.
+To do that, I wrote the `create.sh` script, which downloads, checksums and install these tools locally in my `dev` folder.

 I then set that script to run when the codespace is created in `devcontainer.json`:
 ```jsonc